thenewdesertoutpost/newdesertoutpost.github.io/pages/join.md

 # Camp Dues

-Camp dues are determined each year based on the expected cost of [camp amenities](/pages/camper_guide/#sexy-camp-amenities) and our interactivity for that year.
+Camp dues are determined each year based on the expected camp size, [camp amenities](/pages/camper_guide/#sexy-camp-amenities) and our interactivity for that year.

 For 2019:
-* Camp dues are $350 per camper.
+* $350 per camper.
-* Due within 10 days from acceptance into the camp to the budget lead (Shaon, this year)
+* Due within 10 days from acceptance into the camp to the budget lead (Shaon, this year).
-* Refundable within 30 days of the burn.
-After August 1st, only 50% will be refunded.
+* 100% refundable until July 1st, after which only 50% will be refunded.

 # Sponsorship

-Do you have some friends you'd like to invite to join the camp?
-Great, here's some things to know about the process:
+Do you know some people you'd like to invite to join the camp?
+Awesome!

-* As a sponsor, it's your responsibility to make sure they come to the burn prepared and show up for the camp shifts they've signed up for.
+* As a sponsor, it's your responsibility to make sure they come to the burn prepared and show up for the shifts they signed up for.
 * Invite your friend to a camp event (happy hour or build day) so they can get to know us.
 If they're not local, let one of the camp leads know and we'll work something out.
 * If it feels like a match from both sides, they're welcome to join the camp.